The Complete Guide to Professional Event Badge Design

 2. Exhibitor Badge

-1. Chapter Leader Badge
+3. Chapter Leader Badge

-Medical & Academic Event Badge Ideas
+Medical and Academic Event Badge Ideas

 2. Research Presenter Badge

-1. Medical Exhibitor Badge
+3. Medical Exhibitor Badge

 Professional Development Badge Ideas